jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Of course, our genotype does not determine our future—what scientists call "genetic determinism".
 We can aspire to be different; break molds, boundaries, and records.
 We can even dream of improving upon our nature, but never can we succeed by disregarding it.
 Our creative minds do not automatically know that, but as the Weismann Barrier and the Central dogma of molecular biology say, while genetic expression can change and help offspring somewhat adapt to the environment, they are still stuck with the unchangeable genomes regardless of our ideas, beliefs, or life experiences.

-Anyone who tries to ignore our past is artificial and offers nothing but a dead end.
+Anyone who tries to ignore our past is artificial and offers little but a dead end.

 We've already met two such attempts, the communist and fascist ideologies that scarred human history so badly.
 Among their many errors, one proclaimed humans naturally selfless unless tainted with a corrupted class history, condemning untold millions to mass purges for a belief that ant specialist E.O.
 Wilson said was "Good ideology, wrong species" as blind obedience is how eusocial ants naturally behave, not hominids.